Osiris-Team/Dyml/README.md

   - completely written from scratch without any extra dependency
   - fastest YAML reader and writer currently available (see benchmarks below)
   - not a single static method and very memory efficient
-supports-hyphen-separation: awesome! # Side-comments supported! or separation by spaces: great! and.dots.like.this: wow!
+supports-hyphen-separation: awesome! # side-comments supported! or separation by spaces: great! and.dots.like.this: wow!